-When the UE enters RRC_CONNECTED state if the NG-RAN had sent the indication for the CN to handle mobile terminated (MT) communication, NG-RAN informs the AMF that the UE is now in RRC_CONNECTED state as specified in clause 4.8.2.2 of TS 23.502 [3].
+When the UE resumes the RRC connection as specified in TS 38.300 [27] (e.g. including mobile originated small data transmission procedure), if the NG-RAN had sent the indication for the CN to handle mobile terminated (MT) communication, NG-RAN proceeds as specified in clause 4.8.2.2 of TS 23.502 [3], which indicates to the AMF that the UE is now reachable for downlink data and/or signalling.
 The AMF then informs other NFs that the UE is now reachable using the high latency communication functions as specified in clause 5.31.8 and MT data and signalling can be delivered to the UE.